Resistin

-Resistin also known as adipose tissue-specific secretory factor (ADSF) or C/EBP-epsilon-regulated myeloid-specific secreted cysteine-rich protein (XCP1) is a cysteine-rich peptide hormone derived from adipose tissue that in humans is encoded by the RETN gene.
+Resistin, also known as adipose tissue-specific secretory factor (ADSF) or C/EBP-epsilon-regulated myeloid-specific secreted cysteine-rich protein (XCP1), is a cysteine-rich peptide hormone that is derived from adipose tissue and, in humans, is encoded by the RETN gene.

-In primates, pigs, and dogs, resistin is secreted by immune and epithelial cells, while, in rodents, it is secreted by adipose tissue.
-The length of the resistin pre-peptide in human is 108 amino acid residues and in the mouse and rat it is 114 aa; the molecular weight is ~12.5 kDa.
-Resistin is an adipose-derived hormone (similar to a cytokine) whose physiologic role has been the subject of much controversy regarding its involvement with obesity and type II diabetes mellitus (T2DM).
+In primates, pigs, and dogs, resistin is secreted primarily by immune and epithelial cells, whereas in rodents, it is mainly secreted by adipose tissue.
+The human resistin pre-peptide consists of 108 amino acid residues, while in mice and rats it is 114 amino acids in length; the molecular weight is approximately 12.5 kDa.
+Resistin is classified as an adipose-derived hormone (similar to a cytokine), and its physiological role has been widely debated, particularly regarding its involvement in obesity and type II diabetes mellitus (T2DM).

 Discovery

-Resistin was discovered in 2001 by the group of Dr Mitchell A. Lazar from the University of Pennsylvania School of Medicine.
-It was called "resistin" because of the observed insulin resistance in mice injected with resistin.
-Resistin was found to be produced and released from adipose tissue to serve endocrine functions likely involved in insulin resistance.
-This idea primarily stems from studies demonstrating that serum resistin levels increase with obesity in several model systems (humans, rats, and mice).
-Since these observations, further research has linked resistin to other physiological systems such as inflammation and energy homeostasis.

-This article discusses the current research proposing to link resistin to inflammation and energy homeostasis, including its alleged role in insulin resistance in obese subjects, a subject reviewed by Vidal-Puig and O'Rahilly in 2001, and by M.A.
-Lazar in 2007.
+Resistin was discovered in 2001 and identified as a hormone produced by adipose tissue, with a role in promoting insulin resistance.
+Elevated resistin levels were linked to insulin resistance and were shown to increase with obesity, supporting its role in metabolic dysfunction.

+Subsequent studies highlighted resistin's involvement in inflammatory processes and energy homeostasis, indicating a broader physiological role beyond insulin resistance.

+Recent reviews have synthesized these findings, supporting resistin's proposed role in mediating the link between obesity and insulin resistance, as well as its potential contributions to inflammation and metabolic diseases.